 Maybe this year you could make up a bowl for them to sit down and join in the festivity with you?
 Here are our top do's and do not's to feed your furbaby this Christmas!

 These foods are all on the NO board because they can cause serious and sometimes fatal health risks for your pets.
 Keep a watchful eye out for your pets, especially when you are prepping the Christmas dinner.

 So that's all well and good I hear you say but what CAN I feed my pet for Christmas?

-Pets At Home have said that in small quanitities your pet is allowed to endulge in:
+Pets At Home have said that in small quantities your pet is allowed to indulge in:

 But remember no matter how cute or how big those puppy-dog eyes get, this should only be a small amount of food given so they can enjoy the festive fun.
 This should no way be substituted for their dinner.
 Human food although a fun treat - on the very rare occasion - should not be a substitute for your pets regular diet (even at this time of year when everyone's diet goes out the window!) a small treat is quite enough for them, even when your furbaby doesn't think it is quite enough.